msberends/AMR/index.md

 After installing this package, R knows [**~70,000 microorganisms**](./reference/microorganisms.html) (distinct microbial species) and [**~450 antibiotics**](./reference/antibiotics.html) by name and code, and knows all about valid RSI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.

-We created this package for both academic research and routine analysis at the Faculty of Medical Sciences of the University of Groningen, the Netherlands, and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
+We created this package for both routine analysis and academic research (as part of our PhD theses) at the Faculty of Medical Sciences of the University of Groningen, the Netherlands, and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
+This R package is [actively maintained](./news) and is free software (see [Copyright](#copyright)).
-This R package is [actively maintained](./news) and is free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public License version 2.0 (GPL-2), as published by the Free Software Foundation.
-Read the full license [here](./LICENSE-text.html).

 **Used to SPSS?** Read our [tutorial on how to import data from SPSS, SAS or Stata](./articles/SPSS.html).